Hoomee90/simon-says/README.md

 * Clone repository
 * Using your favorite command line console, run `npm run build` (requires npm) in the top level directory
-* Navigate to the newly-generated scr directory and open index.html
+* Navigate to the newly-generated src directory and open index.html

 ## Known Bugs